LearnMLearning/Research-Collaborative-Study/Curren Working Focus/Unlearning For Randnom Forest/Details of related works.md

 ##### Higgs (bin-class)
 The same as the "Higgs" in DaRe.
 ##### Letter (multi-class)
+Hard to find... there are too many data sets with the same name...
 ##### Optdigits (multi-class)
 The same as the "optDigits" in SecureCut.
 ##### Pendigits (multi-class)